 Desired d measures Indicate ors Weight HR-1.1 The supermarket is committed to respecting human rights.
 HR-1.1.1 Does the supermarket make an explicit commitment to uphold the UN Guiding Principles on Business and Human Rights and report annually on progress?
-1 F HR-1.2.1 Does the supermarket implement a human rights due diligence process aligned with OECD Guidelines and the UNGPs?
+1 HR-1.2.1 Does the supermarket implement a human rights due diligence process aligned with OECD Guidelines and the UNGPs?
 1 HR-1.2 The supermarket implements a robust due diligence framework.
 HR-1.2.2 Does the supermarket demonstrate how it ceases, prevents and mitigates human rights risk in food supply chains?
 1 HR-1.2.3 Does the supermarket annually conduct and publish a broad risk scoping?
-1 HR-1.3 The supermarket assesses the impacts of its supply chain activities on HR-1.3.1 Has the supermarket committed to conducting at least three human rights impact assessments per year?
-1 HR-1.3.2 Has the supermarket published at least three human rights impact assessments per year?
+1 The supermarket assesses the impacts of its supply chain activities on rightsholders.
+HR-1.3.1 Has the supermarket committed to conducting at least three human rights impact assessments per year?
+1 HR-1.3 HR-1.3.2 Has the supermarket published at least three human rights impact assessments per year?
 1 HR-1.3.3 Does the supermarket report annually on the actions taken to address the identified human rights impacts?
-1,5 The supermarket traces and discloses HR-1.4.1 Does the supermarket disclose the names and addresses of all first-tier food suppliers?
-1 HR-1.4 HR-1.4 Ine supermarket traces and discloses information about its supply chains.
+1,5 IHD-IA I The supermarket traces and discloses HR-1.4.1 Does the supermarket disclose the names and addresses of all first-tier food suppliers?
+1 information about its supply chains.
 HR-1.4.2 Does the supermarket disclose the names and addresses of suppliers along all tiers of its high-risk food categories?
-1,5 I · · · HR-1.5.1 Does the company demonstrate how it eliminates unfair trading practices?
+1,5 HR-1.5 HR-1.5.1 Does the company demonstrate how it eliminates unfair trading practices?
 1 The supermarket demonstrates that its buying practices align with the HR-1.5.2 Does the supermarket proactively implement fair trading practices?
 1 company's human rights strategy.
 HR-1.5.3 Do the supermarket's buying practices actively contribute to a redistribution of power in the supply chain that benefits rightsholders and the environment?
 2

-The supermarket ensures that people affected by its supply chain activities have access to grievance mechanisms HR-1.6.1 Does the supermarket have a public policy and time-bound plan for ensuring that rightsholders across all its highest supply chains have access to effective grievance mechanisms and to remedy?
-1,5 and remedies.
-Does the supermarket publicly report on progress of implementation of the grievance mechanism, including measures to overcome barriers to access?
+HR-1.6 The supermarket ensures that people affected by its supply chain activities HR-1.6.1 Does the supermarket have a public policy and time-bound plan for ensuring that rightsholders across all its highest supply chains have access to effective grievance mechanisms and to remedy?
+1,5 have access to grievance mechanisms and remedies.
+HR-1.6.2 Does the supermarket publicly report on progress of implementation of the grievance mechanism, including measures to overcome barriers to access?
 1